Create a Website Account - Manage notification subscriptions, save form progress and more.

 The utilities’ rate structure is based upon the amount of impervious surface area within each parcel or equivalent service units (ESU).
 A service charge of $45 per ESU, per year shall be levied against each developed parcel within the service area.
 The following are examples of how ESUs are calculated and applied within the service area:

-No. You can continue to wash your car at home.
-If possible wash your car on the grass or a gravel area so the water can filter into the ground.
-Pour your soapy water out in an area where it can filter into the ground instead of down the storm drain or into a sink.
+You can continue to wash your car at home.
+Wash your car on the grass or a gravel area so the water can filter into the ground.
+Pour your soapy water out in an area where it can filter into the ground instead of down the storm drain.
+Do not discharge car wash water into the stormwater system including ditches and gutters.

 An illicit discharge is anything that goes into a storm drain that is not 100% stormwater.
 If you see an illicit discharge, please report it to Douglas County Stormwater Utility at 509-886-3728.